Find a local pick your own farm here!

 South Fulton County

-• Brown's Muscadine Farm - No pesticides are used, Muscadines, grapes, restrooms
+• Brown's Muscadine Farm - 2025 permanently closed, No pesticides are used, Muscadines, grapes, restrooms

 • Ernest N. Harris - Concord grapes